ElleAK/Baroke-Social-Media/README.md

   - [Questions](#questions)

   ## Description:
-  #### This social media application brings artists together.
-Users can add friends and discuss art!
+  #### This social media application brings people together.
+Users can add and remove friends.
+A users thoughts can be posted and removed.
+Reactions to users thoughts can be added and removed as well.

   ## Installation:
   #### Before using this application please install npm express, and mongoose